 Hit the Pool

-Kids under 5 years: Cook and Phillip Park
+Kids under five years: Cook and Phillip Park

 Cook and Phillip is a great city choice for the tiny tots, while it does not have all the bells and whistles of some of the big suburban swimming pools it does offer a great kids (leisure) pool where the temperature is set at 30 degrees year round.
 Toddlers will enjoy the slide and hourly wave pool action on weekend afternoons.
 Weekdays are best if you want a quieter experience.